SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sekoiaio.md

     Sysmon is a Microsoft tool downloadable from [microsoft.com](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon).
     A common installation instruction and configuration file is available at [SwiftOnSecurity's Github](https://github.com/SwiftOnSecurity/sysmon-config).

+    ### Configure Security log auditing

+    A proper security log auditing configuration will allow to agent to collect various security related events affecting the host.
+    This document can be followed for an optimal configuration: [Configuring Security Log Audit Settings](https://github.com/Yamato-Security/EnableWindowsLogSettings/blob/main/ConfiguringSecurityLogAuditPolicies.md)

 ## Resources footprint

 We monitor the agent metrics and try to keep its footprint as small as possible.